Last updated: October 21, 2014

 3/15/2013 Report -- ACCJC Score: 4 (Ave 3.38) (Institutional messages value assessment and improvement.)

-5/21/2014 Self-assessed current score: 5.
+10/21/2014 Self-assessed current score: 5.
 Campus-wide dialogue occured at FLEX Days, both in September 2013 & February 2014 that interacted potently with student learning and student service outcomes.
 Campus discussions on GE Area assessments are on-going and robust.
-Academic Senate work groups have formed to address areas of concern in assessment data.
+Evidence for on-going dialogue can be found in GELO work group meetings, SLO Committee discussion, and at the Planning Committee.
+SLO data used to inform Educational Master Plan.

 - Participatory Governance and overall college planning needs to continue discussion of analysis of student learning college wide and identify gaps and issues to resolve.